 “The tree of Liberty must be refreshed from time to time with the blood of patriots and tyrants.” —Thomas Jefferson

-On December 16th, 1773, Bostonian “radicals” and members of a secret organization of American Patriots, called the Sons of Liberty, boarded three East India Company ships at Griffin’s Wharf.
+On December 16, 1773, Bostonian “radicals” and members of a secret organization of American Patriots, called the Sons of Liberty, boarded three East India Company ships at Griffin’s Wharf.
 They threw 342 chests of British East India Company tea into Boston Harbor.
-This iconic event foretold the coming revolution against oppressive taxation and tyranny, and is immortalized as “The Boston Tea Party.”
+This iconic event foretold the coming revolution against oppressive taxation and tyranny, and it is immortalized as “The Boston Tea Party.”

 Resistance to the British Crown had been mounting since King George imposed the Writs of Assistance, giving British authorities power to arrest and detain colonists for any reason.
 He also imposed oppressive bills of attainder, targeting colonists for punishment without a trial.
 The Quartering Act of 1765 even authorized troops to use the homes of his colonial subjects as barracks.
 The spirit of protesting had intensified over previously enacted taxes, including the 1764 Sugar Act, 1765 Stamp Act, and 1767 Townshend Acts.

 The framework for King George’s tyrannical monarchy was outlined by his predecessor, King James I, in an address to Parliament in 1610: